fisherevans/trianglizer/README.md

 1. Design pixel art in Aseprite.
 2. Preview triangle conversion live using the Aseprite script.
 3. Export via the SVG converter app.

+## 2. SVG Converter (Browser App)

+**[A standalone HTML file](./web)** that runs entirely in the browser - just open it locally.

+### Features

+- Upload **PNG**, **JPG**, or **GIF** (including animated GIFs).
+- Converts each pixel into one or two **flat-colored triangles** depending on the chosen orientation.
+- Outputs:
+  - A single SVG file for static images.
+  - A CSS-keyframed, multi-frame **animated SVG** for GIFs.
+  - The SVG file contained embedded rendering config for the below Godot script.

+## 3. Godot 2D Node Renderer

+**[A GD Script](./godot/)** that can render the generated `.svg` files (that have the embedded rendering configurations).

+- Create a 2D Node
+- Attach the included script
+- Choose a generated SVG as the data source (check the logs for any errors)
+- It offers some rendering parameters out of the box:
+  - Color Tinting
+  - Animation speed
+  - Opacity
+- It also plays nicely with the default Transformations (like scaling and rotation)